Dillon Burroughs

 Dillon Burroughs is an ECPA-bestselling American author or co-author of more than thirty-eight books.

 Biography

-Dillon Burroughs is a best-selling author or co-author of more than thirty-eight books.
+Dillon Burroughs is author or co-author of more than thirty-eight books.
 Known for his collaborative writing efforts, his works range from editing The Apologetics Study Bible for Students to serving behind the scenes for some of today's New York Times best-selling authors.
 He also serves as senior writer for The John Ankerberg Show.